 THM: This recipe, done with low-carb sweeteners, is THM:S

-Vegan: Using a vegan cream cheese will make this a vegan recipe.
+Vegan: Using a vegan cream cheese and a vegan coating (either plain cocoa butter or chocolate such as this brand of white chocolate) will make this a vegan recipe.

 Maple Syrup: You could also use 3 T of a low carb simple syrup and a splash of natural maple flavoring.
 I have, however, made this without the maple flavoring and simply used the simple syrup and it worked out well too.